Marc Balkin, Managing Partner, Hasso Plattner Ventures Africa

 Garreth Bloor, Councilman, City of Cape Town

-Garreth Bloor is an elected public representative and Chairperson of the Economic Environment and Spatial Planning Portfolio Committee in the City of Cape Town, having been appointed by the mayor in July 2011 following his election in the same year.
+Garreth Bloor is the founder of Glenheim, a venture capital advisory firm founded in September 2016.
+He was an elected public representative and Chairperson of the Economic Environment and Spatial Planning Portfolio Committee in the City of Cape Town, having been appointed by the mayor in July 2011 following his election in the same year.
 His fiduciary duties include policy, strategy, and oversight for the city-region's 3.7 million residents.
 He was a member of the 2012 Regional Leaders Forum in Brazil and is listed as one of 20 worldwide experts on the Green Urban Economy by the German Federal Ministry for Economic Cooperation and Development.
 He worked in the start-up sector and small business development and support prior to his current role in Cape Town.

 Bloor has undergraduate and graduate degrees form UCT, where he is currently a member of the university council and a former Student Representative Council Vice President.
 He has participated in programs at Princeton University, Oxford, and Cambridge and is the youngest ever elected member of the prestigious Mont Pelerin Society.
 He is a board member of the Cape Town Partnership and has experience in the tech sector, working on start-ups in South Africa and the U.S., which have subsequently been acquired by larger firms.
 Bloor has additional experience in low-income micro-finance provision and consulting.